 Editor's Note: This article was originally published on January 31, 2020.

-Vitiligo, while completely harmless on a biological or physiological level, can be completely crippling when it comes to one's self-esteem.
-When you're young and still developing, it can be difficult to gain a sense of confidence if who you are is in complete contradiction to what "normal" looks like according to society.
-So when you're bombarded with commercials about maintaining an even skin tone, models who look like they've been airbrushed when they've just gotten out of bed, and products to fix, repair and correct your skin, it's no wonder that having a condition like vitiligo can be absolutely traumatic.
+Vitiligo, while completely harmless on a biological or physiological level, can be completely crippling to a person's self-esteem.
+Especially for young people, it can be difficult to gain a sense of confidence if who you are is in complete contradiction to what "normal" looks like according to society.
+So when you're bombarded with commercials about maintaining an even skin tone, models who look like they've been airbrushed when they've just gotten out of bed, and products to fix, repair and correct your skin, it's no wonder that having a condition like vitiligo can be traumatic.